quentinchap/threeJs-hill-generator/README.md

 # Hill generator

-Little piece of code that all to centralize th work around low poly hill
+Little piece of code to centralize the work around low poly hill